 Errors in the synchronization configuration can cause system objects to be processed incorrectly.
 Errors in the data through incorrect configuration can be reduced.
-Often, it is known how many system objects have been modified, added, or deleted in a connected system.
-If this number is exceeded when a processing method is executed, a warning appears and synchronization is aborted.
+Often, it is known how many system objects are generally modified, added, or deleted in a connected system.
+If this number is exceeded when a processing method is run, a warning appears and synchronization is stopped.
 The synchronization step and mapping configurations can be checked and corrected before repeating synchronization.

-A quota can be defined for each processing method in each synchronization step to specify the part of the system objects to process.
-A quota provides the number of object to process relative to the total number of all objects in the schema class to be synchronized.
-When a synchronization step is executed, One Identity Manager calculates the number of objects to process for each processing method with a quota.
-If this number exceeds the quota, the synchronization step is aborted.
+To specify the maximum set of system objects that can be processed in a synchronization step, define quotas for each processing method.
+A quota provides the maximum number of objects to process relative to the total number of all objects in the schema class to be synchronized.
+When a synchronization step is run, One Identity Manager calculates the number of objects to process for each processing method with a quota.
+If this number exceeds the quota, processing of objects in this schema class stops.
+Synchronization stops and writes an error message in the synchronization log.